 ChatGPT Go started as a trial in India, was soon expanded to more Asian countries and then taken global in January of 2026.
 With $8/month it is an affordable way to use ChatGPT more often.

 If you look closely, ChatGPT Go has a very similar feature set to ChatGPT Free, but with much higher limits.
 In other words: Switching from Free to Go doesn’t give you much additional functionality, but you can use it more.
-Whereas if you switch to Plus you gain features like Agent Mode or video generation with Sora.
+Whereas if you switch to Plus you gain additional features.

 According to OpenAIs support page ChatGPT Go offers:

-- “Unlimited” chat access to GPT-5.2 Instant (subject to “abuse safeguards”)
+- “Unlimited” chat access to GPT-5.5 Instant (subject to “abuse guardrails” and any model-specific usage allowances)

 - Extended access to image generation